petrvanblokland/TYPETR-Bitcount/fontbakery/fontbakery-report.md

-* ⚠️ **WARN** <p>The OpenType spec recommends at <a href="https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table">https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table</a> that hhea.numberOfHMetrics be set to 3 but this font has 1186 instead.
+* ⚠️ **WARN** <p>The OpenType spec recommends at <a href="https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table">https://learn.microsoft.com/en-us/typography/opentype/spec/recom#hhea-table</a> that hhea.numberOfHMetrics be set to 3 but this font has 1187 instead.
 Please read <a href="https://github.com/fonttools/fonttools/issues/3014">https://github.com/fonttools/fonttools/issues/3014</a> to decide whether this makes sense for your font.</p>
  [code: bad-numberOfHMetrics]

 * ⚠️ **WARN** <p>Font is monospaced but 14 glyphs (1.18%) have a different width.
-You should check the widths of: ['px', 'fi', 'fl', 'fi.it', 'fl.it', 'fi.cd_it', 'fl.cd_it', 'fi.cd', 'fl.cd', 'fl.sc', 'fi.sc', 'fl.sc_cd', 'fi.sc_cd', 'canvas']</p>
+You should check the widths of: ['canvas', 'px', 'fi', 'fl', 'fi.it', 'fl.it', 'fi.cd_it', 'fl.cd_it', 'fi.sc', 'fl.sc', 'fi.sc_cd', 'fl.sc_cd', 'fi.cd', 'fl.cd']</p>
  [code: mono-outliers]